 Process For Dental Crowns

-Consultation & Evaluation – Dr. Brown will see you for a comprehensive evaluation to inspect the teeth, gums and mouth.
+Consultation & Evaluation – Your dentist will see you for a comprehensive evaluation to inspect the teeth, gums and mouth.
 Once the dentist has determined that a dental crown is right for you, she will create a personalized treatment plan to address the functional and health concerns as well as the cosmetic goals.

-Preparation – Next, Dr. Brown will prepare the tooth to accommodate the dental crown.
-Any old fillings will be removed to create a solid foundation for the dental crown.
-Dr. Brown will take an impression of the tooth and select a color for the dental crown to match the natural teeth.
+Preparation – Next, your Lanier dentist will prepare the tooth to accommodate the dental crown.
+Any old fillings will be removed to create a solid foundation.
+Your dentist will take an impression of the tooth and select a color for the dental crown to match the natural teeth.

 Final Fit & Cementation – Because of the comprehensive planning up front, the final visit is relatively short and predicable.
-Dr. Brown will try on the dental crown and check it for fit, shape and color.
+We will try on the crown and check it for fit, shape and color.
 The dentist will make any minor adjustments if needed before permanently bonding the dental crown to the tooth.

-After Care – Dental crowns can be cared for the same as natural teeth.
+After Care – Crowns can be cared for the same as natural teeth.
 Routine dental cleanings and examinations are important to ensure long term health and proper fit.
-Porcelain dental crowns are highly stain resistant and will look bright for years to come.
+Porcelain crowns are highly stain resistant and will look bright for years to come.

 Schedule a Consultation for Dental Crowns

-Whether you need a new dental crown or want to replace an old metal crown with a new porcelain dental crown, contact our Buford GA dentist office to schedule a consultation.
+Whether you need a new restoration or want to replace an old metal crown with a new porcelain crown, contact our Buford GA dentist office to schedule a consultation.